SystemsApproach/ops/provision.rst

 * MGMT 800
 * FABRIC 801

-Of course, these are Aether-specific, but they are representative of VLANs a cluster typically needs.
-Also, if there are multiple Deployments at a Site sharing a single management server, additional VLANs (incremented by 10 for MGMT/FABRIC) are added.
+These are Aether-specific, of course, but they do illustrate the set of VLANs a cluster might need.
+Minimally, one would expect to see at least a "management" network (MGMT in this example) and a "data" network (FABRIC in this example) in any cluster.
+Also specific to Aether (but generally applicable), if there are multiple Deployments at a Site sharing a single management server, additional VLANs (incremented by 10 for MGMT/FABRIC) are added.
 For example:

 * DEVMGMT 810
 * DEVFABRIC 811

 IP Prefixes are then associated with VLANs, with all edge IP prefixes fitting into a ``/22`` sized block.
-This block is then partitioned in a way that works in concert with how DNS names are managed (i.e., names are generated by combining the first ``<devname>`` component of the *Device* names (see below) with this suffix.
+This block is then partitioned in a way that works in concert with how DNS names are managed; i.e., names are generated by combining the first ``<devname>`` component of the *Device* names (see below) with this suffix.
 Using ``10.0.0.0/22`` as an example, there are four edge prefixes, with the following